-Use any type of skin safe body paint and a brush to paint henna designs.
+White Body Paint Use any type of skin-safe body paint and a brush to paint henna designs.

 This creates a flat design and allows for interesting brush techniques, but does

-not have any shimmer.
-Depending on the type body paint you use, it can last
+not have any shimmer (unless the paint has shimmer).
+Depending on the type of body paint you use, it can last

-henna cone and apply in teh same way you apply actual henna.
+henna cone and apply in the same way you apply actual henna.

 To make white-henna-gilding paste, you'll need a VERY hard hold hair gel